-Barrett Brown, the sort-of spokesperson and public face of the hacktivist group Anonymous, was indicted by a federal grand jury in December in connection with the theft of several million emails snatched from a well-known and well-connected private intelligence firm.
+Barrett Brown, an investigative journalist who has been described as a spokesperson for the hacktivist group Anonymous, was indicted by a federal grand jury in December in connection with the theft of several million emails snatched from a well-known and well-connected private intelligence firm.

 The feds alleged that the 31-year-old Texan was culpable in the release of thousands of Stratfor Global Intelligence customers’ credit-card details, but Brown has joined former Army Pfc.
 Bradley Manning and WikiLeaks founder Julian Assange as a martyr-like figure in the overall narrative of the conflict between government agencies and the activists who release secret documents, en masse, into the public domain.